-Currently there are fifteen states where the process has been approved in law and can be installed and operated.
+Currently there are over nineteen states where the process has been approved in law and can be installed and operated.
 This equates by population to around 80 million people can choose this end of life exiting option which is estimated at around 25% of the USA population.

 Many other states are at various stages of potential legislative implementation.

-Currently there are only three provinces out of thirteen that allow water cremation but their population is around two thirds of Canada so around 66% of the population of Canada can choose water cremation if they are located in one of the appropriate provinces below.
+Currently there are four provinces out of thirteen that allow water cremation but their population is around two thirds of Canada so around 66% of the population of Canada can choose water cremation if they are located in one of the appropriate provinces below.

 There are currently no water cremation installations in the UK.
 In Scotland, the recent introduction of the Cremation and Burial Act 2016 has provided a clear platform for the introduction of the technology.
 In England and Wales, it has frequently been stated that the technology can be introduced as long as it complies with all current building and environmental authority regulations.
 Regulatory approvals are currently being explored.

 There are a couple of countries seriously considering regulatory change to accommodate the process and any funeral industry assistance in any country would be welcomed and appreciated.
 We would be pleased to hear from you in this regard.